FCC Moves To Add 13 New Languages To EAS On Radio - Radio Ink

 While the Emergency Alert System currently permits alerts in languages other than English, the overwhelming majority are broadcast solely in English.
 The FCC says this leaves the more than 26 million US residents who report limited or no English proficiency at a disadvantage during critical times.

 To combat this, the NPRM introduces pre-scripted, template alert messages and prerecorded audio files in the 13 most commonly spoken non-English languages in the US.
-The full language list has yet to be released.
+Languages include Arabic, Chinese, French, German, Haitian Creole, Hindi, Italian, Korean, Portuguese, Russian, Spanish, Tagalog, and Vietnamese.

 It would become mandatory for EAS participants, like broadcasters and cable providers, to transmit in the appropriate language matching their content.